antonkw/minimal-mistakes/_posts/2022-07-01-y-combinator.md

 permalink: /scala/y-combinator/
 # header:
 #   image: /assets/images/writerjpg.jpg
 excerpt: "Implementation of Y Combinator from scratch (in Scala).
-It helps to understand structure of recursions."
+It helps to understand structure of recursions.
+In the post we'll take a look how to approach recursive functions without self-reference."
 categories:
   - scala
 tags: